 An elevated camping cot may be ideal if you prefer to be up and off of the ground while sleeping, although they do lack some of the comfort seen in air pads and mattresses.

-Thanks to the technology behind them, it’s hard to go wrong with a modern sleeping pads, like those by Therm-a-Rest or Exped.
+Thanks to the technology behind them, it’s hard to go wrong with modern sleeping pads, like those by Therm-a-Rest or Exped.
 Sleeping pads are comfortable enough for car camping, but light enough for convenient travel or backpacking adventures.

 This is a great place to apply the 80% rule: It’s a good idea to choose a sleeping bag, and temperature rating, that matches where you will be camping 80% of the time.
 Don’t purchase a 0℉ cold weather sleeping bag anticipating one winter trip and then wind up miserably hot for the majority of your trips in spring, summer, and fall.

 As your experience grows, you’ll likely end up with multiple sleeping bags better suited to different environments to make sure you always get a good night´s sleep.

 For most campers, a 2-burner, propane-powered stove will be more than enough to turn campground dinners into gourmet feasts.
 Look for pots/pans that clean up easily and retain even heat, which is often a challenge with lightweight, backpacking cookware.

 Stoves that feature piezo igniters make for quick and easy cooking, without the need to light a match.
 Also, look for features like integrated wind guards, convenient carry handles, and accessory hoses that allow your stove to run off of a traditional 5-gallon propane tank (like those seen with grills).

 Whether you’re in a cabin or a tent, your everyday essentials will be key to keeping you feeling clean and refreshed after days spent outside.
 We like to keep our toothbrush, toilet paper, toothpaste, contact lens solution, face wash, etc. in a separate stuff sack that is easy to grab when walking to a bathhouse.

 Bags with multiple attachment points (we love our Patagonia Black Hole Cube) are great for hanging on door hooks.
-Organizational compartments, also, help reduce the clutter.
+Organizational compartments, also, help reduce clutter.

 We’d also advise taking the following along with you: